How to Invest in Property: A Blueprint for Achieving Long-Term Success

 It is advisable to take expert advice on the most suitable way of raising finance for any property investment project.

 Budget for taxes and fees: When planning to invest in property allow not only for the purchase price.
-Also allow for extras such as Stamp Duty, survey costs, finance charges, and legal and professional fees.
+Also allow for extras such as stamp duty, house survey costs, finance charges, and legal and professional fees.

 What is Meant by Gearing?